How to Find the Value of a Function on the TI-84 Plus

 When using the value command to evaluate a function at a specified value of x, that value must be an x-value that appears on the x-axis of the displayed graph — that is, it must be between Xmin and Xmax.
 If it isn’t, you get an error message.

-Use the keypad to enter the value of x (as illustrated in the first image).
+Use the keypad to enter the value of x (as illustrated in the first screen).
 If you make a mistake when entering your number, press [CLEAR] and re-enter the number.

-After you press [ENTER], the first highlighted function in the Y= editor appears at the top of the screen, the cursor appears on the graph of that function at the specified value of x, and the coordinates of the cursor appear at the bottom of the screen.
+After you press [ENTER], the first highlighted function in the Y= editor appears in the border at the top of the screen, the cursor appears on the graph of that function at the specified value of x, and the coordinates of the cursor appear in the border at the bottom of the screen.
+See the second screen.

 After using the value command to evaluate your functions at one value of x, you can evaluate your functions at another value of x by keying in the new value and pressing [ENTER].
 Pressing any function key (such as [ENTER] or [TRACE]) after evaluating a function deactivates the value command.